 Get around by bike.
 UVM is recognized as a Gold Bicycle Friendly University by the League of American Bicyclists.
 We support cycling as an efficient, healthy, environmentally responsible, and fun way to navigate campus and the greater community!

 UVM Bikes is a student-led bicycle education co-op where you can learn how to keep your wheels rolling.
 Stop by with any of your bicycle needs.
 UVM Bikes has a fleet of rental bikes that are leased out each academic year on a first-come, first serve basis.
-The co-op is located in the basement of the Hills Agricultural Building.
-For hours and more visit the UVM Bikes Website and UVM Bikes Facebook Page.
+The co-op is located at the Booth House (96 S Williams Street).
+For hours and more visit the UVM Bikes Website, and follow them on the UVM Bikes Instagram Page and UVM Bikes Facebook Page.

-Campus Bike Rentals: Our students maintain a fleet of bicycles available for academic year rentals.
+Campus Bike Rentals: Our students maintain a fleet of bicycles available for semester rentals.
 They are affordable and reliable for commuting across campus.
-A yearly rental costs $50.
+A semester rental costs $25 and comes with a light set, sturdy U-lock, and a helmet.
 Contact: firstname.lastname@example.org.

 Bike Registration and Abandoned Bicycles Procedures: From the original purchase to routine maintenance, your bicycle represents a significant investment.
 Think about it: You pay for a sturdy U-lock and you look for the best possible parking spot.
 It makes sense to take one extra step and register your bike!